odoo/documentation/content/developer/howtos/company.rst

 -----

-As stated in :ref:`above <howto/company/default_company>`, the company is usually hidden from the view if the user does not have access to multiple companies.
-This is tested with the group `base.group_multi_company`.
+As stated in :ref:`above <howto/company/default_company>`, the company is usually hidden from view if the user does not have access to multiple companies.
+This is assessed with the group `base.group_multi_company`.

 .. code-block:: xml